xerhard/XFM2_GetterSetter/README.md

 Serial device path is hard coded, but should work on Linux, MacOS and Windows, see code

+### subset
+You can remove parameter lines and create presets with f.i. effect settings.
+When put into the XFM2 buffer only these parameters will be set/overwritten.

+Same with the DX7 32 different Algorith presets.

+When starting with an Init you could read in seperate made subsets and create new patches "Lego" like ;)

 # GUI

 - Buttons speak for them selves